Spirit of Adventure

 Residential: All Spirit of Adventure voyages of more than five-days duration can be counted for the Gold Residential requirements on the understanding that each Duke of Edinburgh’s International Award Aotearoa New Zealand | Hillary Award participant does not know more than one other person on their watch (this restriction does not apply to Adventurous Journeys).

-Type 3: 12 day voyages, such as the 2017 Chatham Islands or a Trans-Tasman voyage can be used for adventurous journey practice, qualifying and residential activities.
-Training needs to be complete and signed prior to arriving at the ship.
+Twelve day voyages, such as the 2017 Chatham Islands or a Trans-Tasman voyage can be used for all three Practice + Qualifier + Residential.

-Type 4: Five day ‘Trophy Voyages’ are restricted to under 15’s coming in as a school group of ten. and can be used for Bronze practice and qualifier provided the Training is complete and signed off.
+Five day ‘Trophy Voyages’ are restricted to under 15’s coming in as a school group of ten.
+These voyages can be used for Bronze practice and qualifier.

 Planning: On the Spirit of Adventure, planning is done daily depending on weather.
 This concession is made, because until the participants are on the ship it is not possible to plan a voyage, as the mode of transport is unique and the weather cannot be predicted accurately enough to plan a voyage.